Travis d'Arnaud Player Props: Braves vs. Cardinals

 Cardinals Pitching Rankings (2022)

-- Cardinals pitchers combined to surrender 146 home runs (0.9 per game), the third-fewest in baseball.

-- Matz will start for the Cardinals, his first of the season.
+- The Cardinals will send Mikolas (0-0) to the mound to make his second start of the season.

-- The 31-year-old lefty came out of the bullpen and threw one scoreless inning when he last appeared Monday, Oct.
-3 against the Pittsburgh Pirates.
+- In his last appearance on Thursday, the righty threw 3 1/3 innings against the Toronto Blue Jays, allowing five earned runs while surrendering 10 hits.

 © 2023 Data Skrive.
 All rights reserved.